Sustainable TreeCaps from Europe - much easier said than done! - NIKIN EU

 TreeCap

 Summer has definitely arrived - and when it's hot, it's important to protect yourself when sunbathing.
-The new TreeCaps are the perfect remedy and keep your head from overheating.
-And what's more, for every TreeCap, a tree is planted in a needy place in the world.
+The new TreeCaps are the perfect remedy and prevent your head from overheating.
+What's more, for every TreeCap, a tree is planted in a needy place in the world.

-We are very proud to now also produce our TreeCaps in Europe.
-The cotton used is BCI (Better Cotton Initiative) certified and the design was completely created in Switzerland.
-We were convinced of the quality and production on site in Bulgaria and are therefore looking forward to a successful cooperation with our new European partner.
+We are very proud to now also manufacture our TreeCaps in Europe.
+The cotton used is BCI (Better Cotton Initiative) certified and the design was created entirely in Switzerland.
+We were impressed by the quality and production on site in Bulgaria and are therefore looking forward to a successful collaboration with our new European partner.

 The first series of TreeCaps

 The first series of our TreeCaps was one of the last of our products to be produced in Asia.
-Via a middleman from Austria who sewed the NIKIN labels onto the raw caps, the caps finally reached us in Lenzburg and from there all over Europe.
-We had a first series produced and tested their popularity with our customers.
+Via a middleman from Austria, who sewed the NIKIN labels onto the raw caps, the caps finally made their way to us in Lenzburg and from there to the whole of Europe.
+We had an initial series produced and tested their popularity with our customers.
 The TreeCaps, whether snapback or 5-panel, were an instant hit, with almost more TreeCaps ordered in summer than Treeanies in winter.

 Our criteria were clear from the start

-It was clear to us from the beginning that if the TreeCaps were well received, we would strive for sustainable and fair production in Europe as soon as possible. next we also wanted to implement our own designs and cuts for the caps.
+It was clear to us from the outset that if the TreeCaps were well received, we would strive for sustainable and fair production in Europe as soon as possible.
+We also wanted to create our own designs and cuts for the caps.
 This means that we no longer have our logo sewn onto a raw standard cap, but that the design with cut and dimensions is completely determined by us and we thus offer "our own" cap that stands out from conventional standard caps.

 Design of the TreeCaps